Understanding Hierarchical CoS for Subscriber Interfaces

 Interface Hierarchy Versus CoS Hierarchy

-different.
-Interface hierarchy refers to the relationship between
+Interface hierarchy refers to the relationship between the various interfaces—for

-a logical interface and an underlying logical interface, or the relationship
+relationship between a logical interface and an underlying logical interface, or the

-and interface set share a single level 2 scheduler node.
-However,
+nodes—the logical interface and interface set share a single level 2 scheduler node.

 Figure 4 and Figure 5 provide two scenarios for this discussion.
 Figure 4 shows an interface hierarchy where a Gigabit Ethernet interface (ge-1/0/0) is the physical interface.
 Two logical interfaces (ge-1/0/0.100 and ge-1/0/0.101) are configured on the physical interface: